 RULE 50.
-Admittance to Floor. - No person except members, officers, and employees of the General Assembly and former members of the General Assembly who are not registered under the provisions of Article 9 of Chapter 120 of the General Statutes of North Carolina shall be allowed on the floor of the House during its session, unless permitted by the Speaker or otherwise provided by law.
-Employees of the General Assembly shall wear identification tags, approved by the Legislative Administrative Officer, when on the floor of the House.
+Admittance to Floor. - No person except members, officers, and employees of the General Assembly who have been issued identification tags as provided by this rule, and former members of the General Assembly who are not registered under the provisions of Article 9 of Chapter 120 of the General Statutes, shall be allowed on the floor of the House during its session, unless permitted by the Speaker or otherwise provided by law.
+Employees of the General Assembly shall wear identification tags, approved by the Legislative Services Officer, when on the floor of the House.